unsw-se3011/SENG3011_Neon/Reports/TestingDoc.md

 Testing process:

 1. API functions could be tested by defining different test cases
-2. By runing the test project, all the test cases that has been define will request the API
+2. By running the test project, all the test cases that has been define will request the API
 3. By changing the Thread Group the tests will be run in different time, for example it can simulate that we have 5 users request for the same time and the defined test cases will be run in 5 times each
 4. All the test result and responses will be stored in Results Tree for checking.
 The test will be passed only when the response status is 200

 Shell Script (used for testing)
-Limitation :
+Limitation:

 - Input data is not easy to change